University of Manchester: Campus

-Student accommodation is located on three residential campuses: the City campus, adjacent to the academic departments; the Fallowfield campus approximately 2 mi south of the main site; and the Victoria Park campus between the City and Fallowfields campuses.
+Student accommodation is spread across three residential campuses: the City Campus, adjacent to the academic departments; the Fallowfield Campus, roughly 2 mi south of the main site; and the Victoria Park Campus, which lies between the City and Fallowfield campuses.

-As of 2025, most of the former North Campus has migrated to the Oxford Road Campus, with the Sackville Street site now home to the SISTER regeneration area (formerly ID Manchester).
-This is a joint venture between Bruntwood SciTech and the University of Manchester, set to become a £1.7 billion innovation district and new city centre neighbourhood.
-The Manchester City Council Strategic Regeneration Framework for the site was approved in 2017, and updated in 2023.
+By 2025 the greater part of the former North Campus had been relocated to the Oxford Road Campus, and the Sackville Street site now houses the SISTER regeneration area (formerly ID Manchester).
+This is a joint venture between Bruntwood SciTech and the University of Manchester, intended to become a £1.7 billion innovation district and a new city‑centre neighbourhood.
+The Manchester City Council Strategic Regeneration Framework for the site was approved in 2017 and updated in 2023.